 where $a_r\sim 1$, $1<q_2<2$, and $\Theta_0$ is the asymptotic opening half-angle (assuming $\Theta_0\ll 1$; thus $\Theta_0\approx \tan\Theta_0$).
 The above formulae follow from the assumption that the transitions in both $\Gamma$ and $r$ take place at the same distance, $z_{\rm t}$, and from the continuity in both $r(z)$ and ${\rm d}r/{\rm d}z$ at $z_{\rm t}$.
 The latter, in particular, assures the continuity in the adiabatic loss rate.
 This differs from, e.g., the model of \citet{Ghisellini09}, in which the jet was assumed to have the radius $= \Theta_0 z$ in the conical part.
 We further require the product $\Theta_0\Gamma_{\rm max}$ to be given by a constant, as expected theoretically \citep{Tchekhovskoy09}.
-Then, \citet{Jorstad05}, \citet{Pushkarev09} and \citet{Clausen13} found the average values observed in extragalactic jets of $\Theta_0\Gamma_{\rm max}\approx 0.1$--0.2.
-The requirement of a constant $\Theta_0\Gamma_{\rm max}$ leads then to
+This is confirmed by \citet{Jorstad05}, \citet{Pushkarev09} and \citet{Clausen13}, who found the average values observed in extragalactic jets of $\Theta_0\Gamma_{\rm max}\approx 0.1$--0.2.
+The requirement of a constant $\Theta_0\Gamma_{\rm max}$ leads to

 which we will assume hereafter.
 The former relationship is also given by \citet{Komissarov09}.
-On the other hand, their approximation for the radius has an additional dependence of the normalization on $q_2$ (denoted as $b$ in that paper).
+On the other hand, their approximation for the radius has an additional dependence on the normalization on $q_2$ (denoted as $b$ in that paper).

 We assume the conservation of the rest mass-flow rate,

 where $\rho'$ is the mass density, and hereafter all primed quantities are in the jet frame.
 Thus, we assume the jet mass loading from the moment of its formation, which remains uncertain, see, e.g., \citet{ORiordan18}.
 We also assume the conservation of the jet power, $P_{\rm j}$; thus, we assume that the radiated power is $\ll\!
 P_{\rm j}$.
 The jet power equals the flux of the enthalpy, with the contributions from the ion rest energy, the internal enthalpy of both electrons and ions (consisting of their kinetic energy density, $u'$, and pressure, $p'$), and the Poynting flux integrated over the jet cross section,